 How to Teach Your Children to Brush Their Teeth

-You can begin implementing an oral hygiene routine a few days after birth.
+Did you know you can begin implementing an oral hygiene routine a few days after birth?
 Use a clean, wet gauze or washcloth to gently wipe your infant's gums after feedings.
 As soon as your child's first tooth erupts, it's time to begin brushing with a small, soft-bristled toothbrush twice a day.
 Continue brushing your child's teeth until you're confident that they can brush on their own.
-Then, supervise toothbrushing time, making sure they use the right amount of toothpaste, reminding them not to swallow the toothpaste, and following up by brushing any places they might have missed.
+Every child develops at their own pace and is ready at a different age; however, most can brush when they enter preschool.
+At that time, supervise toothbrushing time — making sure they use the right amount of toothpaste, reminding them not to swallow the toothpaste, and following up by brushing any places they might have missed.

 Brushing your child's teeth doesn't have to be complicated.
 Start with these five easy steps:

 - Step 1: Apply the right amount of toothpaste.
 The ADA recommends a rice-sized smear for children ages 0 to 3 years and a pea-size amount for children ages three and up.

 - Step 2: Angle the toothbrush 45 degrees.
 The toothbrush should be facing towards the gums of the upper or lower teeth.